datacamp/courses-introduction-to-version-control-with-git/README.md

   but has never branched or merged.
   This course will show him what's going on under the hood when he does a commit, and how to collaborate with colleagues through GitHub.

+- [Yngve][profile-yngve] already knows the material in this course.

 ## Step 1: Concept Map